jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 c.  journalctl
 d.  showlogs

 15) How would you filter the systemd log based on time?
+(Which is valid syntax?)
 a.  ```journalctl --since=yesterday```
 b.  ```journalctl --since=tomorrow```
 c.  ```journalctl --yesterday```
 d.  ```journalctl --filter=yesterday```

-16) What file would you edit to change the systemd journald.conf?
+16) Where is the journald.conf file located?
 a. /etc/logrotate.conf
 b. /etc/systemd/journalctl.conf
 c. /etc/systemd.conf